rossedwardson/PowerShell/README.md

 # PowerShell
-Repository of Powershell scripts and one-liners
+Repository of Powershell and PowerCLI scripts and one-liners.